Critical Materials

 Critical Materials Demand for U.S. Electric Vehicles to 2050

-Given the importance of critical materials for the U.S. economy and energy transition, OnLocation and KeyLogic started an initiative on Critical Materials Research and Analysis.
-This initiative will help assess essential questions regarding the future demand for critical materials as it continues to reflect recent federal and state legislation and associated environmental, supply chain, and energy security issues.
+OnLocation and KeyLogic started the Critical Materials Research and Analysis initiative given the importance of critical materials for the U.S. economy and energy transition.
+This initiative explores essential future demand questions while considering recent legislation and environmental, supply chain, and energy security issues.

-We have developed a framework that leverages the capabilities of the National Energy Modeling System (NEMS) combined with our derived Critical Material Conversion Module (CMM) for analyzing the critical materials demand from the energy system.
-A specific target area is the electric vehicle (EV) sector with a focus on lithium (Li), nickel (Ni), cobalt (Co), and manganese (Mn).
+We developed a framework leveraging National Energy Modeling System (NEMS) capabilities with our derived Critical Material Conversion Module (CMM) for analyzing energy system demand.
+The electric vehicle (EV) sector is a target area with a focus on lithium (Li), nickel (Ni), cobalt (Co), and manganese (Mn).

 Our efforts delineate the extensive potential outcomes concerning the demand for specific critical materials contingent upon differing market penetrations of EV battery chemistries and assumptions about the acceptance of federal policy incentives.
-The effects of the new transportation policies and regulations on EV adoption by 2050 are evaluated by considering two policy scenarios:
+OnLocation used two policy scenarios to evaluate the effects of new transportation policies and regulations on EV adoption by 2050:

 • Reference Scenario: represents technological trends, regulations, and policies, such as the partial representation of IRA tax provisions used in the Annual Energy Outlook 2023 (AEO2023) Reference Case; and

 • OnLocation Scenario: builds off the Reference Scenario and includes the Advanced Clean Trucks (ACT) rule for medium- and heavy-duty vehicles, the proposed EPA GHG emissions standards for light-, medium-, and heavy-duty vehicles for model years 2027 and later, and the additional IRA tax credit provisions for the transportation sector not reflected in the Reference Scenario.
-While there is a great deal of uncertainty regarding IRA tax credit qualifications and the proposed EPA GHG rule, these policies and incentives are incorporated into the OnLocation Scenario to represent a case with high but feasible EV adoption for this study.
+Policies and incentives in the OnLocation Scenario are incorporated as a case with high but feasible EV adoption to account for uncertainty around IRA tax credit qualifications and the proposed EPA GHG rule.

 The policy scenarios also consider battery technology evolution, supporting the assessment of critical material demand sensitivities in response to trends in the battery chemistry market.